 Hipcamp: What’s your experience been like so far?

 David: It’s been real positive.
-Everybody seems pretty respectful of the property, and I haven’t had any issues.
+Everybody seems respectful of the property, and I haven’t had any issues.

 Hipcamp: Have you had any standout experiences with campers?